DS-100/textbook/content/preface.md

 ## Expected Background Knowledge

-We expect that readers are proficient in Python and understand how to use built-in data structures like lists, dictionaries, and sets; import and use functions and classes from other packages; and write functions from scratch.
-We will use the `numpy` Python package without introduction but don't expect readers to have much prior experience using it.
+We expect readers to be proficient in Python and understand how to: use built-in data structures like lists, dictionaries, and sets; import and use functions and classes from other packages; and write functions from scratch.
+We also use the `numpy` Python package without introduction but don't expect readers to have much prior experience using it.

 Readers will get more from this book if they also know a bit of probability,